-Exceeds Expectations Meets Expectations Working Towards Below Expectations PRODUCT o Final product clearly meets/exceeds all requirements; may include but not limited to video, before/after photograph, how- to manual, PowerPoint, etc. o Product is complete and clearly fulfills the accepted Project Proposal.
-Final product meets all requirements; may include but not limited to video, before/after photograph, how-to manual, PowerPoint, etc. Product is complete and fulfils the accepted Project Proposal. o Final product meets most requirements; may include but not limited to video, before/after photograph, how-to manual, PowerPoint, etc. o Product is nearly complete and basically addresses the goal set out in the Project Proposal. a Final product is incomplete and does not meet all requirements. a Final product is not adequately documented and does not addres the goal set out in the Project Proposal.
-PRESENTATION 5-10 minutes is utilized effectively.
-The student includes all information necessary to demonstrate a clear understanding of the topic.
-The student does not often refer to his/her notes.
-The student clearly demonstrates effective use of technology.
-The student presents on assigned due date.
-The student continuously engages the audence by maintaining good eye contact and using appropriate body stance.
-5-10 minutes is utilized.
-The student demonstrates an understanding of the topic.
-The student refers to his/her notes.
-The student demonstrates effective use of technology.
-The student presents on assigned due date.
-The student engages the audience by establishing good eye contact and using appropriate body stance.
-The student dresses appropriately for the presentation. o 5-10 minutes is not utilized effectively. o The student demonstrates a basic understanding of the topic. o The student frequently refers to his/her notes. o The student does not clearly demonstrate effective use of technology. o The student presents on assigned due date. o The student infrequently engages the audence by establishing good eye contact and using appropriate body stance. o The student dresses a 5-10 minutes is not utilized- presentation is too short.
+Exceeds Expectations Meets Expectations Working Towards Below Expectations PRODUCT a Final product dearly meets/exceeds all requirements; may include but not limited to video, before/after pholograph, how- to manual, PowerPoint, etc. a Product is complete and clearly fulfills the accepted Project Proposal.
+Final product meets all requirements; may include but not limited to video, before/after photograph, how-to manual, PowerPoint, etc. Product is complete and fulfills the accepted Project Proposal. o Final product meets most requirements; may include but not limited to video, before/after photograph, how-to manual, PowerPoint, etc. o Product is nearly complete and basically addresses the goal set out in the Project Proposal. a Final product is incomplete and does not meet all requirements. a Final product is not adequately documented and does not address the goal set out in the Project Proposal.
+PRESENTATION o 5-10 minutes is utilized effectively. o The student includes all information necessary to demonstrate a clear understanding of the topic. o The student does not often refer to his/her notes. o The student clearly demonstrates effective use of technology. o The student presents on assigned due date. o The student continuously engages the audience by maintaining good eye contact and using appropriate body stance. a 5-10 minutes is utilized. b The student demonstrates an understanding of the topic. b The student refers to his/her notes. b The student demonstrates effective use of technology. b The student presents on assigned due date. b The student engages the audience by establishing good eye contact and using appropriate body stance. b The student dresses appropriately for the presentation. o 5-10 minutes is not utilized effectively. o The student demonstrates a basic understanding of the topic. o The student frequently refers to his/her notes. o The student does not clearly demonstrate effective use of technology. o The student presents on assigned due date. o The student infrequently engages the audience by establishing good eye contact and using appropriate body stance. o The student dresses 5-10 minutes is not utilized- presentation is too short.
 The student is unable to demonstrate an understanding of the topic.
 The student reads the presentation from his/her notes.
 The student does not demonstrate effective use of technology.
 The student does not present on assigned due date.
 The student does not engage the audience by establishing good eye contact and does not use appropriate body stance.
 The student does not dress appropriately for the presentation.

-a The student dresses appropriately for the presentation. appropriately for the presentation.
+The student dresses appropriately for the presentation. appropriately for the presentation.
 VERBAL EXPRESSION The student is able to express his/her speech in a clear and understandable manner, using the appropriate tone, inflection, volume, and speed of speech.
 The student clearly expresses the purpose of the presentation and communicates his/her resources and supporting details.
 The student can clearly cite references.
-The student demonstrates poise and mastery of his/her material when questioned by the audience. his/her speech in an The student is somewhat able to express his/her speech in an understandable manner that shows an understanding of the material.
-The student has difficulty expressing the purpose of the presentation and communicating his/her resources and supporting details.
-The student can cite some references.
-The student is able to answer some questions from the audience.
+The student demonstrates poise and mastery of his/her material when questioned by the audience. his/her speech in an o The student is somewhatable to express his/her speech in an understandable manner that shows an understanding of the material. o The student has difficulty expressing the purpose of the presentation and communicating his/her resources and supporting details. o The student can also some references. o The student is able to answer some questions from the audience.
 The student does not present in a clearly audible voice.
 The student does not express a focus or purpose.
-The student does not one any references.
+The student does not ate any references.
 The student is not able to answer questions from the audience.